-- IAS24 Related Party Disclosures (revised, effective for financial periods starting January 1, 2011 or thereafter).
+- ▶ IAS24 Related Party Disclosures (revised, effective for financial periods starting January 1, 2011 or thereafter).

 The amendment is aiming at clarifying and simplifying the definition of the related party and to provide for a partial exemption of related party disclosures for transactions between government-related entities as well as with the government itself.
-This revision has no major impact on the Group's financial statements. - IAS32 Financial Instruments: Presentation: Classification of Right Issues (amendment, effective for financial periods starting February 1, 2010 or thereafter).
+This revision has no major impact on the Group's financial statements. - Classification of Right Issues (amendment, effective for financial periods starting February 1, 2010 or thereafter).

 The amendment concerns the share issues in foreign currencies.
 The amendment allows recognition of the warrants for the share issues in foreign currencies as equity instead of derivatives.
 This amendment has no major impact on the Group's financial statements.
-IFRIC 14 IAS 19 The Limit of a Defined Benefit Asset, Minimum Funding Requirements and their Interaction (effective for financial periods starting January 1, 2011 or thereafter).